Dangerous Dogs Act 1991: Addition of XL Bully dogs to Section 1

 XL Bully dogs were responsible for more than 50% (10 of the 19) dog-related human deaths caused by dogs in the UK in the period between 2021 and 2023.
 In 2022, the American Bully dog was the second most common breed that was seized (73 dogs seized) by the Metropolitan Police (covering Greater London) for being out-of-control; there had been no seizures prior to 2020.
 By 2023, the American Bully was the most commonly seized breed, with 44 seizures in the first five months (the Staffordshire Bull Terrier was the next most common with 16 seizures).
-In January 2023, a BBC investigation found that organized crime in the UK was moving into the market of extreme dog breeding, specifically American Bullies, as very profitable and a means of money laundering.
+In January 2023, a BBC Panorama investigation found that organised crime in the UK was moving into the market of extreme dog breeding, specifically American Bullies, as very profitable and a means of money laundering.

-By June 2023 the issue had been raised in the House of Commons and by September 2023, following an attack on an 11-year-old girl by an XL Bully, Home Secretary Suella Braverman requested urgent advice on the feasibility of banning the breed.
-Shortly following further attacks, the Prime Minister Rishi Sunak confirmed that the Bully XL would be banned by the end of the year.
-Following this announcement a protest took place within London against the ban.It was reported that there were concerns within Defra, the government department responsible for administering the Dangerous Dogs Act, over the practicality of a ban.
+By June 2023, the issue had been raised in the House of Commons and by September 2023, following an attack on an 11-year-old girl by an XL Bully, Home Secretary Suella Braverman requested urgent advice on the feasibility of banning the breed.
+Shortly following further attacks, the Prime Minister Rishi Sunak confirmed that the XL Bully would be banned by the end of the year.
+Following this announcement, a protest took place within London against the ban.It was reported that there were concerns within Defra, the government department responsible for administering the Dangerous Dogs Act, over the practicality of a ban.

-The subsequent ban was introduced in stages, with the selling, giving away, abandoning or breeding from an XL bully being banned from December 31, 2023, along with a requirement that the dogs be muzzled and on a lead at all times.
-From February 2024 an exemption certificate, along with insurance and microchipping of the animal, had to be obtained.
-By the end of 2024 any Bully XLs still owned must have been neutered.
+The subsequent ban was introduced in stages, with the selling, giving away, abandoning or breeding from an XL Bully being banned from December 31, 2023, along with a requirement that the dogs be muzzled and on a lead at all times.
+From February 2024, an exemption certificate, along with insurance and microchipping of the animal, had to be obtained.
+By the end of 2024, any XL Bullys still owned must have been neutered.

-By December 2024 there were 59,500 XL Bully dogs registered for exemptions with the government (57,000 in England and Wales and 2,500 in Scotland), around 4,500 suspected banned dogs seized, and 800 dogs destroyed.
+By December 2024, there were 59,500 XL Bully dogs registered for exemptions with the government (57,000 in England and Wales and 2,500 in Scotland), around 4,500 suspected banned dogs seized, and 800 dogs destroyed.
 Areas of Liverpool, Birmingham, Cheshire, Doncaster, and Sheffield had the highest rates of XL Bully dog exemption registration per capita.